 “Force of 318 Men Defeats Armies of Four Nations!”

 What a headline!
 Imagine how the 24-hour cable news channels would cover such an event.
-Imbedded reporters, live video and dazzling graphics—not to mention all kinds of experts analyzing how such a small group of soldiers could defeat forces numbering in the thousands.
+Embedded reporters, live video, and dazzling graphics—not to mention all kinds of experts analyzing how such a small group of soldiers could defeat forces numbering in the thousands.
 A year or so later, this story would find its way to the silver screen in the form of an epic film with Hollywood’s brightest stars and biggest directors.

 As unbelievable as it sounds, this is just what Abram (Abraham) accomplished.
 He and his men defeated four kings and their armies and rescued his nephew, Lot.
 With this unbelievable victory as a backdrop, it seems odd that the Lord would urge Abram not to be afraid (see Genesis 15:1).
 Why would Abram, a great and successful warrior, not to mention a wealthy and wise man, experience fear?